 • Sulfur Dioxide – [SO2]: Irritates the nose, throat, and airways to cause coughing, wheezing, shortness of breath, or a tight feeling around the chest.

 While diesel exhaust is particularly harmful for children and the elderly, it also has a major impact on trucking industry workers.
-The Clean Air Task Force reports studies of occupational exposure to diesel exhaust have been conducted in truck drivers, bus drivers, dock workers and railroad workers.
-These studies show trucking related industry workers have higher levels of the health problems listed above.
+The Centers for Disease Control (CDC) study of occupational exposure to diesel exhaust has been conducted in truck drivers, bus drivers, dock workers and railroad workers.
+This study shows trucking related industry workers have higher levels of the health problems listed above.

 The monetary costs of diesel exhaust?
 Research by Proceedings of the National Academy of Scientists of the USA (PNAS) shows that fine particulate matter (PM2.5) air pollution was responsible for 107,000 premature deaths in 2011 in the U.S., at a cost to society of $886 billion.
 Twenty-eight percent of this -- $248 billion -- was associated with transportation!

-While the EPA has mandated tighter emissions rules in 2007 on ultra-low sulfur diesel engines, which have much lower toxic emissions, most of the current fleet of heavy-duty diesel vehicle emissions remains uncontrolled.
+EPA's Timeline of Major Accomplishments in Transportation, Air Pollution, and Climate Change has resulted in significantly lower toxic emissions over decades, but most of the current fleet of heavy-duty diesel vehicle emissions remains uncontrolled.
 These older vehicles are still expected to remain in operation for years to come.

 There are laws in California (and other states) that limit the idling of motor vehicles.